 My dissertation seeks to understand exactly how subjective modality depends on information and establishes a number of surprising facts about it.
 Subjective modals display important temporal asymmetries.
 Information also plays a double role: it not only provides the possibilities, but also contributes to how they are ranked.
 My dissertation offers a new theory of modality, one that explains these facts in a unified way.

-My other interests include the semantics of ability modals: my paper Agentive Modals, co-authored with Matthew Mandelkern and Ginger Schultheis, is forthcoming in The Philosophical Review.
-I am also currently working on various projects in the semantics of deontic modals and on connections between the semantics of indicative conditionals and principles about belief revision.
+I have also worked on the semantics of ability modals: my paper Agentive Modals, co-authored with Matthew Mandelkern and Ginger Schultheis, is forthcoming in The Philosophical Review.
+Other current work includes various projects in the semantics of deontic modals and on connections between the semantics of conditionals and principles of belief revision.